deNzik3/data_analytics_projects/README.md

 # Data Analyst Portfolio - Denis Ivanov

 ## About
 I started doing analytics two years ago, as it has always been very interesting to work with numbers.
 Quickly mastered at a good level libraries for data analysis and visualization, as well as for ML.
 Also was a team leader at a Hackathon from the university.
-Together with the university team, I conducted marketing research, where I was engaged in visualization.
-Was engaged in the development of a recommendation system for films.
-Also, based on the data obtained, I performed binary analysis, created ML models.
+Together with the university team, I was doing a marketing research, where I was engaged in visualization.
+Was engaged in the development of a recommendation system for films, also have a leadership stronghold, was a team leader at a Hackathon.

 I have experience working with Data Bases: Greenplum/PostgreSQL at a high level.
 I work with libraries for data analysis in Python.
 Compiled Database schemas as part of university tasks.
 I like to participate in ML competitions on Kaggle.
 I am actively developing in this direction.
-I also have a leadership stronghold, was a team leader at a Hackathon.
-Familiar with the Agile methodology

 ## Education
 - **2021-2026 National Research Nuclear University MEPhI, Moscow - IFTEB, Economics Security, Expert**

 ## Job experience

-* Junior Product Analyst at Tinkoff bank
+* Product Analyst at Tinkoff bank

-Worked in the department of Qualified Electronic Signature for Business.
+Worked in the department of Qualified Electronic Signature for Business and was also an analyst in the team of electronic signature for individuals.
 I built an analytics system from scratch (before that there was no analyst in the team).
-Was an analyst in two products at once and was responsible for building an analytical systems and ad-hoc tasks or huge projects, for example building a customer's funnel or just to analyze the customer roadmap and find weak points
+Was an analyst in two products at once and was responsible for building an analytical systems and ad-hoc tasks or huge projects, for example building a customer's funnel or analyzing the customer roadmap and find weak points.

 **Technology stack:**
 * structuring data in DWH
 * A/B testing
-* created dashboards based on the main metrics
+* dashboards
 * data visualization in Python
 * data analysis

 **Results:**
 * built basic product analytics
 * launched a new feature using an A/B test
-* built OKR for a year with the help of analytics
 * automated the analytics process
+* dashboards with main metrics of two products
+* navigation system for product analytics on Wiki
 * made a calculator for the design of A/B tests